About the oscillatory possibilities of the dynamical systems: OSCILLATION MODES OF A DYNAMICAL SYSTEM

-Figures 3 and 4 illustrate the nonlinear intertwinement of five oscillatory modes of clearly distinguishable frequencies in the dynamics of a system of dimension 6.
-In a phase space of dimension $N$, a saddle-node pair of fixed points can sustain up to $N-1$ different Hopf bifurcations and the system of Fig.~\ref{Fig2} is able to exploit such possibilities fully.
-Throughout the course of parameter variations, $N-1$ limit cycles have probably emerged or are close to appear and some invariant tori could have been created.
-The cluster of limit sets contains one attractor and a variety of saddles with the common feature of having a branch of their unstable manifold ending toward the attractor.
-Complex secondary processes can occur but they produce nonlinear mode mixing with relatively generic features.
+nonlinear mode mixing with relatively generic features.
 In essence, what happens is that the attractor incorporates localized helical motions related to the influence of neighboring saddles and, in this way, the observed time dynamics describes a complex combination of oscillatory bursts that recurrently repeats.
 See details in the caption of Fig.~\ref{Fig2} but, to properly distinguish the two basic mechanisms of mode mixing, we need here to remark that modes 1, 3 and 5 correspond to the node fixed point while modes 2 and 4 to the saddle point.
 The features of mixing between modes emerged from the same fixed point are clearly appreciated in the incorporation of mode 5 in mode 3, of mode 3 in mode 1 and of mode 4 in mode 2.
 At the left side of mode 1, the incorporation of modes 3 and 5 appears with dominance of the fast mode and then it looks like a temporary quasiperiodic signal, while at the other side a more graded combination happen.
 The features of mixing between different fixed points are seen in the incorporation of mode 2 in mode 1 and of mode 4 in mode 3.
 The case of mode 4 is significant because it appears through the two mechanisms on the same attractor and suggests in this way the richness of the mode mixing processes.
 First, the fact that the incorporation of mode 4 in mode 2 manifests in mode 1, i.e., the attractor, points out the effective working of a transmissive chain of influences.
 Such a transmission of mode influences is also implied by how the incorporation of mode 4 in mode 3 displays on the attractor but, additionally in this case, it suggests also the occurrence of homoclinic events involving secondary limit cycles emerged from the saddle-node pair of fixed points.